Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Introduction

-Both of these cases can be captured by considering the weighted utilitarian social welfare function $\sum_i \pi_i p_i$, with $\pi_i \geq 0$ being a welfare weight on agent $i$ and $p_i$ being the survival probability of agent $i$ conditional on the planner's decision.
-Without loss of generality, we normalize the weights so that $\sum_i\pi_i=1$, and let $\Delta\coloneqq\{(\pi_1,\pi_2)\geq 0\mid \pi_1+\pi_2=1\}$ denote the set of all welfare weights.
-The planner evaluates policies pessimistically: she allocates a ventilator to maximize the worst-case weighted utilitarian welfare
+Now suppose that the aggregation criterion changes with the aggregate welfare level $v\in[0,1]$.
+Fix a threshold $\tau\in(0,1)$ such that the utilitarian criterion applies when $v<\tau$, corresponding to a crisis, while the Rawlsian criterion applies when $v\geq\tau$, corresponding to normal times.

+However, such an approach leads to inconsistent welfare evaluation if $\tau\in (v^F, v^E)$.
+If the planner applies the utilitarian criterion appropriate during a crisis, she allocates the ventilator to type $H$.
+Yet the resulting aggregate welfare of $v^E$ exceeds the threshold, placing society outside the crisis regime.
+Conversely, if the planner applies the Rawlsian criterion for normal times and allocates the ventilator to type $L$, the resulting aggregate welfare of $v^F$ falls below the threshold, placing society inside the crisis regime.
+Thus, \textit{neither aggregation criterion is consistent with the context generated by the allocation it selects.} More broadly, without a consistency requirement, the context used to justify a decision need not remain appropriate once the consequences of that decision are taken into account. \end{example}

+Our goal in this paper is to axiomatize a class of context-dependent and consistent social welfare criteria.
+Let us formalize our approach using the two-agent society of \autoref{example:running}, a special case of our general finite-agent model.
+Let $(x_1,x_2)\in\mathbb{R}_+^2$ denote a utility profile.
+Let $\Delta\coloneqq\{(\pi_1,\pi_2)\geq 0\mid \pi_1+\pi_2=1\}$ denote the simplex of welfare weights, with $\pi_i$ being a welfare weight on agent $i$.
+Given a nonempty set $\Pi\subseteq\Delta$, we evaluate $(x_1, x_2)$ according to the worst-case weighted utilitarian criterion

-where $\Pi\subseteq \Delta$ is an exogenously given set of relevant welfare weights.
-We recover the utilitarian criterion when only the uniform weight is relevant, i.e., $\Pi=\{(1/2, 1/2)\}$, while the Rawlsian criterion arises when all welfare weights are relevant, i.e., $\Pi=\Delta$.
-More generally, each set $\Pi$ corresponds to a fixed welfare criterion that the planner may use to make her decision.
+The standard utilitarian criterion is obtained when $\Pi$ contains only the uniform weight $(1/2,1/2)$, while the Rawlsian criterion is obtained when $\Pi=\Delta$.
+More generally, each set $\Pi$ corresponds to a fixed welfare criterion.

-How do we provide a unified criterion for allocating the ventilator that incorporates welfare-dependent tradeoffs?
-Our proposal is straightforward: unlike the above setting in which $\Pi$ is exogenously fixed, our model allows the set of welfare weights to depend endogenously on the aggregate level of welfare itself.
+We are, however, not interested in a fixed criterion, but one that varies with the aggregate welfare level.
+Therefore, we allow the set of welfare weights to depend on the aggregate level of welfare itself.
 That is, if the aggregate level of welfare is $v$, then the set of relevant welfare weights is given by $\Pi(v)$.
-Moreover, the aggregate level of welfare $v$ is the worst-case weighted welfare when evaluated using the weights deemed relevant at that same welfare level:
+Finally, we impose a consistency requirement: for each utility profile $(x_1,x_2)$, its aggregate welfare level is a value $v$ satisfying